athomasliz/Notesaurus/docs/java/core.md

     - Decision making
     - Looping
     - Branching
+1. Selectively execute particular segments of code.
 1. Target can be a single statement or block of statements.
 1. Using block is often preferred.

 ### *if* statement
+1. Only receive boolean expression.
+1. Trace the open and close bracess of a block.

 #### Pattern matching (Java 14)
-1. Java 16 introduces **pattern matching** for if statement using instanceof.
+1. Java 16 introduces **pattern matching** for if statement using `instanceof` operator.
     ```java title='if statement'
     if(baobao instanceof Dog){
         Dog dog = (Dog) baobao;